gsuriano/build_text_summ/README.md

 #### 1. Preprocessing Step

-In this step, we prepare the dataset for training, validation, and testing:
+In this step, we prepare the dataset for training, validation, and testing with:

 - **Article Sentences**: The sentences from the articles are extracted and used as input data.
 - **Associated Context**: The context of the articles is collected to provide additional information for the model.
-- **Rouge Scores**: Relative Rouge scores between the extracted sentences and the expected summary are computed to serve as labels.
+- **Rouge Scores**: Relative Rouge scores between the extracted sentences and the target summary are computed to serve as labels.

 The dataset is then split into three sets: training, validation, and test.